Alzheimer's Home Care Services

 We can also instruct your family on the most dignified and ergonomically correct ways of caring for your loved one when helping them dress, bathe, toilet, and more.

-Understanding an Alzheimer’s Diagnosis
+Understanding an Alzheimer’s or Dementia Diagnosis

 Alzheimer’s is the most common type of Dementia, affecting a person’s memory, thinking, and behavior.
-The majority of Alzeheimer’s diagnoses are given to people over 65 years of age.
+The majority of Alzheimer’s diagnoses are given to people over 65 years of age.
 Alzheimer’s is a progressive disease, and symptoms generally worsen over a period of years.
-There is no cure for Alzheimer’s, so treatment focuses on supporting a patient’s cognitive and functional abilities while keeping them safe and comfortable.

 Choose North River